 Stage 7 begins after a short bus transfer from Besançon to Champagnole.
-Today it’s normal and deliberate to have a stage finish in one town and a start elsewhere the next day but in 1964 this is is a rarity.
-It’s portrayed as modern, and so is the racing, the talk on TV the high speed and how close riders still are on the general classification when in the past they’d have lost or gained minutes so far thanks to splits and mishaps.
-The 195km route crosses the Jura mountains where Julio Jimenez wins the mountains points on the Col de la Faucille, showing ambitions for the mountains competition.
+Today it’s normal and deliberate to have a finish in one town and a start the next day elsewhere but in 1964 this is is a rarity.
+The transfer is portrayed as modern, and so is the racing, the talk on TV is of the high speed of this edition and how close riders still are on the general classification when in the past they’d have lost or gained minutes so far thanks to splits and mishaps.
+The 195km route crosses the Jura mountains where Julio Jimenez wins the mountains points on the Col de la Faucille, showing his ambitions for the mountains competition.
 After the descent a thunderstorm breaks on the race and the conditions get dangerous.
 The peloton splits with Poulidor and Georges Groussard among the front group of about 20 and they take time on Anquetil with Jan Janssen (Pelforth) the stage winner (pictured above at a later point in the race).

 Stage 9 is 239km with the Tour going from Lake Geneva to the Mediterranean in just two days.
-Bahamontes is first over the 2,802m Col de La Bonette-Restefond with Anquetil and Poulidor close behind the rest of the race is scattered down the mountain.
+Bahamontes is first over the 2,802m Col de La Bonette-Restefond with Anquetil and Poulidor close behind and the rest of the race is scattered down the mountain.
 Things regroup on the descent with a lead group of 22 riders coming into the finish in Monaco on the ash-covered Louis II athletics stadium.
-Riders jostle for position going into the entrance knowing it’s hard to overtake on the loose surface.
-Anquetil wins the battle to enter the track but Poulidor overtakes him and sprints for the line.
-Only the bell rings out and there’s another lap to do allowing Anquetil to win the sprint for the stage ahead of Tom Simpson (Peugeot-BP-Englebert) and take the minute’s time bonus.
+Riders jostle for position ahead of the stadium’s entrance knowing it’ll be hard to overtake on the loose surface.
+Anquetil wins the battle to enter the track but Poulidor overtakes him and sprints for the line… Only the bell rings out and there’s another lap to do, allowing Anquetil to win the sprint for the stage ahead of Tom Simpson (Peugeot-BP-Englebert) and take the minute’s time bonus.
 Groussard stays in yellow.

 Stage 10 is a split stage and the morning’s race is along the Côte d’Azur.
 Poulidor attacks from the start, presumably his wounded pride is smarting but he is quickly caught.
 A move containing Nijdam, Altig and Janssen goes clear with 17km to go and Janssen wins the stage to extend his the lead in the points competition.